rehierl/abstract-properties/01-introduction/readme.md

 Because of that, structural relationships are used to express which nodes belong to a section, and which ones don't.

-At this point one can however only clearly state that no node above a heading belongs to the heading's section.
+At this point one can only clearly state that no node above a heading belongs to the heading's section.
 Even though a section is in general assumed to consist of consecutive nodes (i.e. no gaps), no such clear statement can be made about where or when a section does end.

 A document that has one heading only, combined with the general agreement that the section of such a heading includes all the nodes that are beneath it, does